proxycheck/proxycheck-php/README.md

   'TLS_SECURITY' => 0, // Enable or disable transport security (TLS).
   'QUERY_TAGGING' => 1, // Enable or disable query tagging.
   'CUSTOM_TAG' => '', // Specify a custom query tag instead of the default (Domain+Page).
-  'BLOCKED_COUNTRIES' => array('Wakanda', 'Mordor') // Specify an array of countries to be blocked.
+  'BLOCKED_COUNTRIES' => array('Wakanda', 'CN'), // Specify an array of countries or isocodes to be blocked.
+  'ALLOWED_COUNTRIES' => array('Azeroth', 'US') // Specify an array of countries or isocodes to be allowed.
 );

 $result_array = \proxycheck\proxycheck::check($ip, $proxycheck_options);
 ```
+In the above example we have included both countries and isocodes in both the ```BLOCKED_COUNTRIES``` and ```ALLOWED_COUNTRIES``` field.
+That is because as of 0.1.3 (May 2019) this library now supports both for use in these arrays.
+You can think of these two fields like a local whitelist/blacklist feature but only for countries.

 ## Viewing the query result ##